michihodges/webpack-basics/README.md

 }
 ```
 #### Run Webpack
 Test Webpack by running the build command `npm run build` in the CLI.
-Don't worry, there will be an error.
+Don't worry - there will be an error ;)